What is Interactive Voice Response IVR System and How to Perform IVR Testing:

 #2) Call Transfer or Call Routing:

-In the IVR system, it is very important to test whether the call in transferred to correct agent or not.
+In the IVR system, it is very important to test whether the call is transferred to the correct agent or not.
 There are different agents available for different areas and they are experts in their area only.

 #3) Dual-tone Multi-frequency (DTMF) Input: